zopefoundation/zope.testbrowser/README.txt

     >>> ctrl.options
     ['1', '2', '3']

-  - 'displayOptions' lists all available options by value.
+  - 'displayOptions' lists all available options by label.
+The 'label' attribute on an option has precedence over its contents, which is why our last option is 'Third' in the display.

     >>> ctrl.displayOptions
-    ['One', 'Two', 'Three']
+    ['Un', 'Deux', 'Third']

   - 'displayValue' lets you get and set the displayed values of the control of the select box, rather than the actual values.